waterjimm/deep_reinforcement_learning_nanodegree/project2/Report.md

 ## Ideas of Future work
-1. Change the architecture of neural network such as number of layers, neuro size, adding dropout layers etc.
+1. Change the architecture of neural network such as number of layers, add convolutional layers, neuro size, adding dropout layers etc.
 2. Change the hyperparameters to evaluate its impact on the learning speed.
 3. Try different DRL structures such as dueling DQN